HarryMatson/My-Portfolio-2019/README.md

 # My Portfolio 2019

-This is a simple portfolio built with [Svelte](https://svelte.dev/) and Vite.
-It includes a basic layout with some animated transitions.
+This is a simple portfolio built with [React](https://reactjs.org/) and Vite.
+It includes a basic layout with some interactive components.

 ## Development